Euro, yuan dive as U.S.-China trade concern boosts dollar

 “The latest set of inflation data confirms that the Fed will stay well ahead of other central banks,” he said.
 “We believe the dollar has the potential to extend its rally.”

-European Central Bank minutes published on Thursday also weighed on the euro, showing that members remain dovish and are a long way from normalising policy.
+European Central Bank minutes published on Thursday also weighed on the euro, showing that members remain dovish and are a long way from normalizing policy.

 U.S. President Donald Trump’s comments on Britain’s Brexit plan killing hopes of a U.S. trade deal also knocked sterling lower, pushing the dollar up further.

-The Australian dollar - seen as a proxy for China risk given Australia’s reliance on Chinese demand for its big mining exports - tumbled half a percent to $0.7375.
+The Australian dollar - seen as a proxy for China risk given Australia's reliance on Chinese demand for its big mining exports - tumbled half a percent to $0.7375 AUD=.
 The currency has had a turbulent week, sinking more than 1 percent since Monday.

 Editing by Larry King